typedb/typedb/docs/pages/academy/1-GRAKN-intro/2-setup.md

 ![Visualiser screenshot](/images/academy/1-welcome/Dashboard-settings.png)

 #### GOOD TO KNOW: Clearing the graph.
-In order to clear both the graph and the GRAQL editor in the dashboard, just SHIFT+Click on the (X) sign next to the editor.
+In order to clear both the graph and the Graql editor in the dashboard, just SHIFT+Click on the (X) sign next to the editor.

 ## Dashboard Console